All Articles

 How do you prevent baby bottle tooth decay?

-Try to avoid giving your baby a bottle in the crib to help him or her fall asleep.
-Instead, establish routines that don't require a bottle: Take a warm bath, sing or read books and rock in a dark, quiet room.
+Try to avoid giving your baby a bottle to drink throughout the night.
+Instead, establish routines that don't require a bottle, such as:

 When can my child start using regular toothpaste?